kcartlidge/simples/README.md

 }
 ```

-In Go simply iterating over the collection *does not* result in a guaranteed order.
+In Go simply iterating over the map *does not* guarantee the order, whereas keying does.

 ## Fetching and running tests